 Ceramic tiles are water-resistant and easy to clean, which is ideal for bathrooms and kitchens.
 They provide excellent insulation and sound dampening and are scratch-resistant and difficult to break when installed properly.
 This makes tile a low-maintenance flooring option for many kinds of rooms.

-Ceramic is affordable but requires special tools and may require professional installation.
+Ceramic tile is affordable but requires special tools and may require professional installation.
 See our comprehensive guide to tile flooring

 Hardwood